 - What is their general availability?

 Do your research and don't always go with the cheapest company.

 That said, we’ve gathered the ten best home inspection companies based on different factors that may help you in your search.

 Best for Last-Minute Home Inspection: Superior Home Inspectors

-If you failed to get a home inspection in the days before your closing, Superior Home Inspectors can inspect your home very quickly.
+If you fail to get a home inspection in the days before closing, Superior Home Inspectors can inspect your home quickly.
 Their response time is two days after you contact them.

-The home inspectors are very thorough, and they will find problems in the house that one may have overlooked.
+The home inspectors are thorough and will find problems in the house that one may have overlooked.

 The home inspection report that you need for closing has a fast turnaround.
 Some get their report one day after the inspection.